carlmontanari/scrapli/README.md

 - Cisco IOS-XR (tested on: 6.5.3)
 - Arista EOS (tested on: 4.22.1F)

-In the future it would be possible for folks to contribute additional "community" drivers, however, is unlikely that any additional "core" platforms would be added.
+It is unlikely that any additional "core" platforms would be added, however the `scrapli_community` project is available for users to contribute any other platforms they would like to see scrapli support!
+Please see the [scrapli_community project](https://github.com/scrapli/scrapli_community) to check out what community platforms exist!

 The "driver" pattern is pretty much exactly like the implementation in NAPALM.
 The driver extends the base class (`Scrape`) and the base networking driver class (`NetworkDriver`) with device specific functionality such as privilege